marixel/jina-vault2/! chapter 3 (cell biology).md

-1. Cytosol :: Gel-like fluid that makes up the intracellular space within the cell.
-It is the liquid component of the cytoplasm and where many cellular processes occur, such as protein synthesis and metabolism.
+1. Cytosol :: Gel-like fluid that makes up the intracellular space within the cell; liquid component of the cytoplasm and where many cellular processes occur, such as protein synthesis and metabolism
 <!--ID: 1691317922760-->